AkiodeEmmanuel/Emmanuel.github.io/README.md

 ---

 ## Contact
-Feel free to reach out via email or LinkedIn for collaboration opportunities or professional inquiries.
+- Feel free to reach out via email or LinkedIn for collaboration opportunities or professional inquiries.
-Check out my Porfolio so see Most of my recent Project
+- Check out my Porfolio to see most of my recent Project
-Email: Akifem.Emma@gmail.com